 the 11 Health & beauty benefits of Hibiscus Tea

-Here you have my 11 healthy reasons to keep some of this beautiful red tea kitchen.
+Here you have my 11 healthy reasons to keep some of this beautiful red tea in your kitchen.

 1. Help Promote Weight Loss & exercise performance

-Hibiscus is a rich source of hydroxycitric acid.
+Hibiscus is a rich source of the chemical hydroxycitric acid.